A guide to Salesforce Git version control

 📣

-From here, you can describe what you have done, and you can select what you want to include from the changes you committed.
-You will then click on “Submit.”
+From here, you can describe your actions and select what to include from the changes you committed.
+Then, click on “Submit.”

-This will create your SFDX pull request and your changes will get added into Git.
+This will create your SFDX pull request, and your changes will get added to Git.

 Hutte is truly one of the best tools that we use.
 Product owners, Salesforce solution architects, business analysts — anyone on our team can easily and visually accomplish the tasks that would otherwise take a lot of clicks, time, and coding.